mabihan/saas-keycloak/README.md

 - Go to Mappers.
 - Create the Mapper 'schema_name'.
 Select the 'User Attribute' as 'Mapper Type'.
 Select 'String' as 'Claim JSON Type'.
 Fill 'schema_name' in 'User Attribute' and 'Token Claim Name'.
 - Now you can receive a custom user attribute in your access token.
+- For user 'branch_office_2', do the same steps above, but in schema_name fill the value 'schema_tenant_2'.
+When you login with this user, the values will be saved in database schema: schema_tenant_2.

 ##### Start the application
 - Start with maven clean install.